yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 }
 return result;
 ```
-The person who is forced to use `final` will have to rewrite it to:
+If you are forced to use `final`, you have to rewrite it to:
 ```java
 if (success) {
     return "some string";
 }
 return null;
 ```
 Already better, isn't it?
-And, who knows, maybe he will now notice `return null` and remember that it is something bad and an exception should be thrown instead.
+And, who knows, maybe you will now notice `return null` and remember that it is something bad and an exception should be thrown instead.

-### Yes, but it pollutes the code
+### Yes, but it pollutes my code

 Think about this in the next way.
 Different languages use different ways to declare variables.
 Scala has `val`, modern JavaScript has `const`, Java has... `final`.
 Does `const` pollute the code?
 If no, then why does `final` pollute it?
 What is the difference?
 Note that even the number of letters in these two keywords is the same.